 Immigration Options for Students Graduating in the UK in 2020 amid COVID-19 concerns

 Universities across the UK are taking different approaches to how and when final year students will complete their degrees in light of COVID-19 restrictions.
 Many in the UK have further uncertainties about what they will be able to do after their studies are finished and are particularly worried about the pandemic will affect graduate recruitment and therefore their own long term futures in the UK.
-In this article we will look at some of the options that are available for Tier 4 Students who complete their studies who want to remain in the UK.
+In this article we will look at some of the options that are available for Students visa holders who complete their studies who want to remain in the UK.

 Depending on the level of study completed and the amount of time spent in the student category, an individual may be able to apply for further studies in the UK.
-In order to qualify for an extension of stay as a Tier 4 Student they would need to have an offer from an educational institution in the UK, the funds to pay for their fees and maintenance costs and be able to satisfy the Home Office that they are a genuine student.
+In order to qualify for an extension of stay as a Student visa holder they would need to have an offer from an educational institution in the UK, the funds to pay for their fees and maintenance costs and be able to satisfy the Home Office that they are a genuine student.

 The Start-up visa category is for individuals who want to run a business in the UK, though they will also have the right to work for other businesses too.
 To apply in this category, a person mustn’t have run a business in the UK before, and will need to have their business idea endorsed as being innovative, viable and scalable.
 Lots of higher education institutions in the UK are able to endorse applicants, so recent graduates may wish to check with their university if this is something they can offer.

 Much like the Start-up category, an applicant for an Innovator visa will need to demonstrate that they have a business idea which is innovative, viable and scalable.
 However these are assessed at a higher standard than for those in the start-up category.
 An applicant will also need to demonstrate that they have access to at least £50,000 and if successful, they will only be able to work for their own business, rather than having the flexibility afforded to those in the start-up category.